wusung/LunarSocket/doc/protocol.md

 ## ForceCrash - `33`

+Crash the client ¯\_(ツ)_/¯

 ```js
 {}
 ```

 ## TaskListRequest - `35`

+Send a task list request to the client.
+The client should send back a [TaskList](#tasklist---36) packet with the data

+Note: *yes privacy*

 ```js
 {}
 ```

 ## PlayEmote - `51`

+Play the emote animation for someone

 ```js
 {